Western Michigan Region

 3-1-2 The term of office shall be three fiscal years.

-3-1-5 The method of determining the position of Patrol Representative shall be determined by the patrol.
+3-1-7 Unless appointed by the ski area, the method of selecting the Patrol Representative shall be determined by the eligible voting members of the patrol.

 and term for elections are: